dearmahmud/dearmahmud.github.io/_pages/about.md

 </span>

 <br><br>

-I am <em>Mohammad Mahmudul Hasan</em>, Associate Professor in the Department of Electrical and Electronic Engineering at the University of Information Technology and Sciences (UITS), Bangladesh.
-My research brings together wireless communication, RF and microwave sensing, machine learning techniques, antenna systems, and integrated sensing and communication.
-Over the past 17 years, I have had the privilege of teaching, conducting research, and supervising students across Bangladesh, India, Norway, Japan, and the Czech Republic.
+I am Mohammad Mahmudul Hasan, Associate Professor in the Department of Electrical and Electronic Engineering at the University of Information Technology and Sciences (UITS), Bangladesh.
+My research brings together wireless communication, RF and microwave sensing and systems, machine learning, and integrated sensing and communication.
+Over the past 17 years, I have had the opportunity to work across Bangladesh, India, Norway, Japan, and the Czech Republic, engaging in research, teaching, and student supervision in a range of academic and industrial environments.
+I have been fortunate to collaborate with inspiring scholars and contribute to impactful research projects.
+Please feel free to reach out if you have any questions or would like to explore opportunities for collaboration.
 </p>

 <div style="margin-top: 20px; margin-bottom: 20px; text-align: center;">